 The admission decision is based on an evaluation of all application materials submitted by the individual.
 The following are criteria utilized in the decision process:

-- 1. DBA Application
+- 1. MSBA Application

 - 2. Previous work experience

 - 3. Undergraduate GPA

 - 4. Graduate GPA

-- 5. Specific course work completed
+- Course work in business, calculus, & linear algebra

-- 6. Three Recommendation letters
+- 6. Three recommendation letters

-- 7. Writing sample
+- 7. Personal statement

-- 8. Interview with DBA Director